 In the words of Nike’s Scott Munson, the brand are “challenging the club’s traditional striped identity”, this time drawing inspiration from a powerful symbol of the city of Milan and the Internazionale club.

-The thick black and blue waves and zig-zags, meandering across this highly individual and risky shirt are a representation of the Biscione which has been synonymous with Milan for centuries.
+The thick black and blue waves and zig-zags, making their way across this highly individual and risky shirt are a representation of the Biscione, which has been synonymous with Milan for centuries.

 Legend has it that after Visconti challenged and defeated the fearsome Saracen Voluce in a duel, he took his opponent’s coat of arms back to Milan where he adopted them as his own.